safwankdb/KalmanFilter/README.md

-# KalmanFIlter
+# KalmanFilter
-A naive implementation of Klaman FIlter for single variable in a python class
+A naive implementation of Klaman Filter for single variable in a python class